-- write a specification describing everything which is necessary for reproducing the experiment: - Hard- and software in use - Detailed description of self-built prototypes - The environmental conditions
+- ⇒ write a specification describing everything which is necessary for reproducing the experiment:

+- · Hard- and software in use

+- Detailed description of self-build prototypes

+- The environmental conditions

-Light conditions
+- Light conditions

--Atmosphere
+- Atmosphere

+- ...

-• Skills of the test users, e.g.
+- Skills of the test users, e.g.

+- "All participants have to be professional designers"

--"The candidates should have no experience on using eye-trackers"
+- "The candidates should have no experience on using eye-trackers"